pmccarthy/architecture/rfcs/0004-policy-sync-v1.md

 when placing it in the spoke cluster.

 The Kuadrant operator will be aware of the presence of this annotation, and, in case of conflicts, override Policies that contain this annotation.
+When a policy is overriden due to conflicts, the `Enforced` status will be set to `False`, with the reason being `Overriden` and a human readable message explaining the reason why the policy was overriden.
+See [Policy Status RFC](./0004-policy-status.md)

 # Drawbacks
 [drawbacks]: #drawbacks